Articles, worksheets and more

 Leigh’s blog tips for writers — Extras from Under the Covers

-The Snarky Editor blog — The Snarky Editor comes out of hiding occasionally to comment on the awkward, silly, stupid, and sometimes hilarious editing errors found in published books.
+The Snarky Editor blog — The Snarky Editor comes out of hiding occasionally to comment on the awkward, silly, unintentional, and sometimes hilarious editing errors found in published books.

 Ready — Set — Plot! — If the romance isn’t the plot in a romance novel (and it isn’t) then what is?
 And how do we create it?